chainguard-dev/malcontent/README.md

 Useful flags:

-* `--include-data-files`: Include files that are detected as non-program (binary or source) files
+* `--include-data-files`: Include files that do not appear to be programs
+* `--processes`: scan active process binaries (experimental)

 ## Installation